swagger-api/apidom/apidom/README.md

 The structure of an ApiDOM is recursive by nature.
 When looking for specific elements, it is best to traverse the ApiDOM tree to look for a match.
-Querying the ApiDOM tree will decouple our code from specific API description syntax.
+Querying the ApiDOM tree will decouple our code from specific API description language.
 Also, it decouples our code from the specific structure of these documents as long as they are semantically equivalent.

 ### As a way to annotate JSON